 In the beginning, I was responsible for the business side of the startup and my partner was focused on all things tech.
 But once the business was in good standing and clients were banging down our door, I found myself watching my partner over his shoulder and learning everything I could – from simple troubleshooting to system administration and software development.
 At first, customers would call and ask to speak to him.
 Then, one afternoon he answered the phone and the client asked to speak to me about a technical problem.
 I guess that was the moment I first considered myself a technologist, and from that day on I haven’t looked back.

-My partner and I quickly grew that company to 15 employees and more than 60 clients.
+My partner and I quickly grew that company to 15 employees and several dozen national and multi-national customers.
 I felt very fortunate for the experience and our success, but it came at personal expense.
 After nearly six years of working around the clock, I yearned for less – i.e., fewer clients, fewer employees, fewer responsibilities, and, in return, more time to dedicate to what I enjoyed most about working in technology, which was being the lead developer on the projects I’d come to love.
 This is not to say that I wanted to take on less-challenging work; in fact, quite the opposite.
 I wanted more time to delve deeply into the types of complex projects that require dedicated thought, and more time to learn new technologies in order to execute them perfectly.